 Take a look at the judge who has led an exemplary life.

-I mean, you're going back to high school because he had beer.
+I mean, you're going back to high school because he had beer?

-I think the judge has been uh pretty amazing about describing his situation with alcohol and with beer.
+I think the judge has been pretty amazing about describing his situation with alcohol and with beer.

 He ran Newark, New Jersey into the ground.

-He was a horrible mayor, and he made statements that when he was in high school or college, what he was doing, he actually made the statements.
+And he made statements that when he was in high school or college, what he was doing, he actually made the statements.

 And now he's talking about Judge Kavanaugh.